-Minutes for October 20th, 2022 Deborah Sampson Meeting Room
+Minutes for November 3rd, 2022 Deborah Sampson Meeting Room

-The meeting, having been duly posted with an agenda, was opened by Acting Chair, Amy Cronin at 6:43 PM.
+The meeting, having been duly posted with an agenda, was opened by Chair, Alan Wheelock at 6:36 PM.

-Present: Dave Alberti, Amy Cronin, Kevin Rafferty, and Ann Sobolewski Regrets: Alan Wheelock, Jean Cohen and Arthur Kinsman,
+Present: Dave Alberti, Amy Cronin, Arthur Kinsman, Kevin Rafferty, Ann Sobolewski and Alan

+Wheelock

+Regrets: Jean Cohen

-- 1. Minutes.
-The October 10th, 2022 minutes, submitted by Amy Cronin were approved as written. - 2.
+1. Minutes.
+The October 20th, 2022 minutes, submitted by Amy Cronin were approved as written.

+- 2. Angels Auto.
+The complaint about runoff from this business was submitted to the Conservation Commission and the Department of Environmental Protection.
+There are wetlands concerns.
+Additionally, the business doesn't conform to the Bylaws since they expanded after May 2019.
+The definition of junkyard is in the bylaw and they are grandfathered, but not with an expansion; the relevant section is in Plympton Bylaws in Section 300.11.1. - 3.
 BLRC Accomplishments (2016-2022).
-At the 10/06/22 meeting, Alan handed out a summary of our work to date and incorporated changes from the Committee.
-A vote was taken to formally approve the content of, and the distribution of the edited final version of the document to all Town Departments, Boards and Committees.
-The Committee acknowledged the great work of Alan to pull together this document based on past warrant article postings and other sources. - 3.
+This document was distributed to all Town Departments, Boards and Committees.
+Selectman John Traynor sent a note of appreciation, as well as the Town Clerk.
+The Committee acknowledged the great work of Alan to develop this document. - 4.
 Aquifer Protection Groundwater Protection Overlay District Bylaw.
 Three workgroups were formed to review materials with a goal to update and strengthen the existing groundwater bylaws.
 The overall goal is to help ensure that the purity of our aquifers and groundwater will be protected.

 It was originally thought that we could adopt the Rehoboth Groundwater protection language, but quickly realized it is necessary to reconcile the existing Plympton regulations against the Rehoboth by-law.
 The amount of overlap - or even potential conflicts - has to be reviewed carefully before bringing this issue to the voters.
 The workgroups discussed their goals, methods and best approaches.
+First we need to figure out how much protection we have already and cover the missing areas with the goal to supplement without conflicts.
+District 1 is the most restrictive, and Rehoboth is a single district; it is thought that Plympton would likely be one district.